mark-meyer/startherecms/docs/quickstart.rst

    "ALGOLIA_APP_ID", Guide coming soon, Q87VFIUEH
    "ALGOLIA_PUBLIC_KEY", Guide coming soon, ce0896nbfsHUGfdgrz9b

+.. _deploy_heroku:

-Once you have your Heroku and AWS bucket set up, you can start!
+Once you have a Heroku account and an AWS bucket set up, you can start!
 Click the deploy button to create your project in Heroku:

 .. image:: https://www.herokucdn.com/deploy/button.svg
     :alt: Deploy to Heroku button